Everything travelers need to know about Wuhan coronavirus - Local News 8

 Travelers with upcoming plans should check with their airlines and look for advisories posted on carriers’ websites.

-A number of cruise lines, including MSC, Costa and Royal Caribbean, have canceled scheduled sailings to China and boosted screening procedures for passengers boarding from Chinese ports, according to CruiseCritic.com.
+A number of cruise lines, including Azamara, Celebrity, Royal Caribbean and Silversea, have canceled scheduled sailings to China.

+Many cruise lines have also modified schedules to skip some ports of call and boosted screening procedures for passengers, including denial of boarding in some cases to those who have visited China recently, according to CruiseCritic.com.

 Most travel insurance is unlikely to cover this situation